 Equitable Group Inc. (TSX: EQB and EQB.PR.C) is a growing Canadian financial services business that operates through Equitable Bank.
 It does not hold any material assets outside of its investments in the Bank.
-Equitable had total assets under management of approximately \$17.6 billion at December 31, 2015.
+Equitable had total Assets Under Management of approximately \$22.3 billion at December 31, 2016.
 Measured by assets, Equitable Bank is the ninth largest independent Schedule I Bank in Canada.

 Equitable operates with a branchless banking model and competes in niche lending and savings markets not well served by the larger Canadian banks or in which it has a unique advantage.
-The Company's strategy is to continue growing and diversifying the Bank over time by delivering superior service to our customers and business partners across Canada.
-With this approach, Equitable aims to produce a high Return on Equity for its shareholders and to maintain strong regulatory capital ratios.
+The Company's strategy is to continue growing the Bank over time by delivering superior service to its customers and business partners across Canada, and to diversify by launching new offerings.
+With this approach, Equitable aims to grow earnings, produce a high Return on Equity for its shareholders and maintain strong regulatory capital ratios.

 Currently, Equitable Bank provides mortgage loans to a wide range of customers that include business-for-self borrowers, newcomers to Canada and commercial real estate investors.
-The Bank also provides Canadian savers with savings accounts and Guaranteed Investment Certificates ("GIC") that provide security and competitive interest rates.
-It serves these customers through its extensive partnerships with Canada's mortgage brokers, mortgage bankers, deposit agents, investment dealers and financial planners who provide independent professional advice to Equitable's customers.
-More recently, the Bank launched a new digital platform through which it provides deposit products directly to Canadian savers.
+The Bank also provides Canadians with various saving options that offer security and attractive interest rates, including Guaranteed Investment Certificates ("GIC"s), High Interest Savings Accounts ("HISA"s), and deposit notes.
+The Bank generally serves its customers through its extensive partnerships with Canada's mortgage brokers, mortgage bankers, deposit agents, investment dealers, and financial planners who provide independent professional advice to their clients.
+In January 2016, Equitable started providing select deposit products directly to Canadian savers through its digital banking platform, EQ Bank.
+The first deposit product offered through its digital bank was the EQ Bank Savings Plus Account which was received well by Canadian savers.
+The Company intends to expand the range of savings products and services that it offers through EQ Bank in future years, while at the same time maintaining a strong commitment to its broker partners.